ajiangsfu/NMRphasing/README.md

 ### 3. MPC\_EMP

-This is to use our new multiple linear model approach based on entropy minimization with negative peak penalty
+This is our new multiple linear model approach based on entropy minimization with negative peak penalty

     mempp = NMRphasing(specDatIn = fdat$frequency_domain, method = "MPC_EMP")